 The focus will be on engineering and economics complemented by two mandatory courses focusing on German language and culture (German Language Course and Germany - Politics, Culture, and Society).

-The offered courses in Track A: Engineering are listed below.
-You can find descriptions of the courses in the preliminary course catalog for the upcoming ISP 2014 here.
+The offered courses in this year's Track A: Engineering are listed below.
+The preliminary course catalog 2017 can be downloaded here.

 Before filling in the application form please have a look at the course catalog, as you are asked for a preliminary course choice.
 You are completely free to choose the courses which you want to attend from the catalog.
 A good trade-off between studying and experiencing a foreign culture is a workload of 3 courses.
 In addition to the courses you can choose from, the compulsory German Language Course is scheduled on Monday mornings (10am to 1pm) and Wednesday afternoons (4pm to 7pm).

-The following list will help you to find some background information on the courses.
+The following list will help you to find some background information on the courses that were offered in 2016.
 By clicking on the field names you will be forwarded to the website of the respective discipline, while the course names are linked to the website of the chair teaching the course.

 You can also take part in a research project in addition to or instead of the offered courses.
 You can find more information about undertaking a research project here.